erroronline1/caro/readme.md

 ## development

 #### purchase considerations
-* reminder orders received but not delivered, colleagues forgot to mark as delivered
-* partial delivery as option

 #### application considerations
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?